H.R. 763: The Bipartisan Climate Change Solution

 For over a decade, our volunteers have asked their Members of Congress to work together to solve climate change.
 A viable climate change solution needs to be big and lasting — which means bipartisan legislation.
-We fully support the Energy Innovation and Carbon Dividend Act of 2018.
+We fully support the Energy Innovation and Carbon Dividend Act (H.R.
+763).
 This policy will drive down America’s carbon pollution while unleashing American technology innovation and ingenuity.
 We support it because it’s:

 Good for People